Skip to main content

 What Gets Created

-• Stateful Workload — A single-replica MongoDB container with configurable resources.
+• Stateful MongoDB Workload — A single-replica MongoDB container with configurable resources.

 • Volume Set — Persistent storage for MongoDB data, with optional autoscaling.

-• Secret — A dictionary secret storing the admin username and password, injected into the container at startup.
+• Secret — A dictionary secret storing the admin username, password, and database name, injected into the container at startup.

-• Identity & Policy — An identity bound to the workload with reveal access to the database credentials secret.
+• Identity & Policy — An identity bound to the workload with reveal access to the database credentials secret, and cloud storage access when backup is enabled.

 This template does not create a GVC.
 You must deploy it into an existing GVC.